 Real-World Example: The Partner’s Predicament

-Consider the case of Sarah and Mark, who lived together for 25 years in London but never married.
-When Mark passed away suddenly without a will in late 2024, Sarah discovered she had no legal right to claim his body or organize his funeral.
+Consider the case of Sarah and Mark, who lived together for 25 years in the same home but never married.
+When Mark passed away suddenly without a will, Sarah discovered she had no legal right to claim his body or organize his funeral.
 Mark’s estranged brother, whom he hadn't spoken to in a decade, became the legal next of kin.
-This underscores the vital importance of understanding Does a Will Cover Funeral Arrangements and why formalizing these wishes is essential.
+This underscores why putting funeral wishes in writing—and naming a legal representative—is essential, especially for unmarried couples.

 Phase 1: Immediate Steps (The First 72 Hours)